engl-4814/css-exercises/5-flex/README.md

 Taking up the design principles from our reading, design your own alignment and draw your own wireframe.
 Then, add it to a new section after the prior 2 sections.

+Save an image of your wireframe within your `assets` folder.

 ## Other Considerations

 - Practice designing these sites with the **MOZILLA FIREFOX** browser's inspection tool.
 It has a more robust inspector than Chrome.
 However, the latest version of Chrome now has a flex and grid inspectioon tool.